Religion in Curaçao

 Religion in Curaçao has played an important role in the islands history and culture.
-The island, a constituent country of the Kingdom of the Netherlands, is predominately Roman Catholic.
+The island, a constituent country of the Kingdom of the Netherlands, is predominantly Roman Catholic.
 Although significant minorities of other faiths exist.

 Christianity

 Curaçao is a primarily Christian nation.
 Christianity in the nation differs heavily across person to person, with several denominations having a presence on the island.